Heidi R. Lewis

 Heidi R. Lewis is an American scholar of feminist theory and politics (emphasis on Black Feminism), Hip Hop (emphasis on Rap), and Critical Media Studies.
-She is the David & Lucile Packard Professor of Feminist & Gender Studies at Colorado College, Editor-in-Chief of Oxford Bibliographies in Gender & Women's Studies, and the 22nd President of the National Women's Studies Association.
+She is Professor of Feminist & Gender Studies at Colorado College, Editor-in-Chief of Oxford Bibliographies in Gender & Women's Studies, and was the 22nd President of the National Women's Studies Association.

 Colorado College

 In 2010, Lewis earned a dissertation fellowship in Feminist & Gender Studies at Colorado College through the Consortium for Faculty Diversity.
 After serving as Visiting Assistant Professor the following year, she entered the tenure track and earned tenure during the 2017-18 AY.
 She served as Director of Feminist & Gender Studies from 2016-22 AY, including terms as Interim and Associate Director.

 She regularly teaches Introduction to Feminist & Gender Studies, Feminist Theory, Critical Media Studies, Black Feminist Theory, Black Feminist Media Studies, Black Feminist Literary Criticism, Hip Hop and Feminism, Hip Hop on Film, Hip Hop & the Law, and the department’s first study abroad course, Hidden Spaces, Hidden Narratives: Intersectionality Studies in Berlin.